The One Maintenance Task That Most Golf Cart Owners Get Wrong

 - Grocery stores: the most common and convenient source.
 Distilled water is typically sold in one-gallon jugs in the water aisle.
 Most grocery store distilled water meets battery-grade specifications despite not being labelled as such.

-- Golf Cart Gears: Battery watering kits including distilled water, watering guns, and hydrometers bundled for convenient ordering.
+- Golf Cart Gears: Battery watering kits, including distilled water, watering guns, and hydrometers, bundled for convenient ordering.

-- Warehouse stores (Costco, Sam’s Club): larger volume purchasing at lower per-gallon cost.
+- Warehouse stores (Costco, Sam’s Club): larger volume purchasing at a lower per-gallon cost.
 If you have a large fleet or multiple carts, warehouse purchasing reduces per-unit cost.

 What We See When Customers Call About Water-Related Battery Problems